 Exporting cocoa beans to Switzerland

 Switzerland is famous for its chocolate.
-The country has a reputation for high-quality chocolate, with many renowned international brands, including Lindt and Toblerone.
-Swiss consumers have one of the highest per capita rates of chocolate consumption worldwide.
+The country has a reputation for high quality chocolate, with many famous international brands, including Lindt and Toblerone.
+Swiss consumers have one of the highest per capita rate of chocolate consumption worldwide.
 The opportunities in premium products (specialty, fine flavour and certified chocolate) are growing significantly.
 Within this segment, the preferred channel is direct trade with smaller traders, specialty chocolate stores, chocolatiers or bakeries.

 Contents of this page

 - Product description